Major League Soccer (MLS) is entering the world of esports in a big way, introducing a new FIFA 18 league in partnership with EA Sports.

 This will all feed into the 2018 FIFA eWorld Cup which will take place in August and feature the best players from all around the world.

-Commenting on the announcement, MLS Business Ventures President and Managing Director, Gary Stevenson had this to say:
+, MLS Business Ventures President and Managing Director, Gary Stevenson had this to say:

 This step forward into competitive gaming is a key component in our partnership with EA Sports to promote deeper engagement and connections between MLS supporters and millions of FIFA players around the world.